GNOME/pango/README.win32.md

     issues in regards to building with Meson using Visual Studio Project files (i.e. `msbuild`) should be reported to the Meson project.

 2. Build Pango by running Ninja (or with the generated Visual Studio project files).

-3. Run tests and/or install the build using the "test" and "install" targets.
+3. Run tests and/or install the build using the `test` and `install` targets.
 To run the tests, you may need to have GNU `diff` in your `%PATH%`, that can be obtained via installing MSYS2 for Visual Studio users (the path where GNU `diff` is located should be towards the end of your `%PATH%`).

+## Additional notes on building PangoFt2
+Please take note of the following items when attempting to build with PangoFt2 on Windows, in addition to the things mentioned [here](#dependencies), when invoking Meson to configure the build:
+* Pango: You need to pass in `-Dfontconfig=enabled -Dfreetype=enabled` when building Pango itself, as FontConfig/FreeType support needs to be explicitly enabled for Windows builds, that is used to build PangoFt2.
+* Cairo: Cairo needs to be built with FreeType *and* FontConfig support, which must be explicitly enabled as they are disabled by default, in particular when building Cairo 1.17.x or later, which is also done by Meson.
+Pass in `-Dfontconfig=enabled -Dfreetype=enabled` when building Cairo (or `-Dcairo:fontconfig=enabled -Dcairo:freetype=enabled` if building Pango without Cairo being found)
+* HarfBuzz: HarfBuzz needs to be built with FreeType support enabled, so ensure that is true by using `-Dfreetype=enabled` when building HarfBuzz (or `-Dharfbuzz:freetype=enabled` if building Pango without HarfBuzz being found)
+* FreeType: If Pango is being built without FreeType *and* HarfBuzz found, you may need to use `-Dfreetype2:harfbuzz=disabled` so that things will link, because the build system may assume that HarfBuzz is found but the build will actually build FreeType first before proceeding to build HarfBuzz as HarfBuzz will depend on FreeType, causing linker errors when linking FreeType.
+In this case, if building FreeType with HarfBuzz is desired, first build and install PangoFt2 along with FreeType and HarfBuzz, and then do a separate standalone build of FreeType against that PangoFt2 build, and you will have your FreeType build with HarfBuzz enabled.
+This is consistent with the official instructions for building FreeType that has HarfBuzz enabled, from scratch.

 See the following GNOME Live! page for a more detailed description of building Pango's dependencies with Visual Studio: